What's on next,

 They are easy, safe dives, and go on all year round.
 Use the contact page if you want more details.

-Club (shore) dives – are almost always on the first Sunday of every month.
+Club (shore) dives – are usually on the first Sunday of every month.
 Occasionally this is changed because of weather or tide times.
 It’s a local shore dive followed by an (optional) brunch.

 These are fun dives, and all are welcome.
 Non-club members can dive free of charge as a visitor (up to 3 times), provided you’re a certified diver.
 If you’ve got all the kit – fantastic, but if you haven’t, then our club has some training kit that can be used (small hire fee is payable).
 If you’ve not been in the water for a while, then we can easily do a pool session to refresh your skills.
 Use the contact form to get in touch. .